 Type Hints and Pydantic Validation

-Performance Close to Node.js and Go
+Performance Comparable to Node.js and Go

-Thanks to its ASGI foundation (powered by Starlette) and the Uvicorn server, FastAPI delivers exceptional performance.
+Owing to its ASGI foundation (powered by Starlette) and the Uvicorn server, FastAPI delivers exceptional performance.
 In the TechEmpower Web Framework Benchmarks, Python ASGI frameworks consistently outperform traditional WSGI frameworks by significant margins.

 Framework Comparison